 In the second trimester, your energy levels tend to peak and this could be a great time to start preparing for baby essentials you’ll soon need.
 But with so many options, finding the best products can be daunting.

-Finding the best child car seat or pushchair can be daunting, with so many products to choose from.
-Our pushchair chooser tool will help you find the best type for you, while you can put your mind at ease by choosing a Best Buy baby car seat, knowing it has passed tough Which? safety tests and should be easy to fit, too.
+Our pushchair chooser tool will help you find the best type for you, while you can put your mind at ease by choosing a Best Buy baby car seat, knowing it has passed tough Which? safety tests and should be easy to fit too.
+Also, visit our cot bed reviews if you’re thinking about buying one before your baby is born.

 Maternity leave can be a tricky time financially for many families, so it’s a good idea to plan ahead.
 Our step-by-step guide to creating a budget will get you off on the right foot and it’s also worth checking out what free and cheap baby stuff is available, to help you save some money.

 18 weeks pregnant